-'Consider materials and function – bone china gives a gentle, ambient glow, prismatic glass exaggerates and intensifies light, while aluminium and other metals bring a more industrial flavour and greater visual impact.’
+'Consider materials and function – bone china gives a gentle, ambient glow, prismatic glass exaggerates and intensifies light, while aluminum and other metals bring a more industrial flavor and greater visual impact.’

 Clustering a few small lamps is a great way to add impact to an alcove or mantelpiece.
 A handful of small pendant lampshades over a coffee table will have a bigger visual effect than using one alone.

 'Whether it be a statement pendant in a living room or a classic reading lamp in the corner, using lighting to refresh a space is a really easy but affordable way to update your home.’

-It is often said that sticking to neutral color scheme will help to create a simple, bright scheme, and that certainly rings true for your light fixtures, too.
-Add a sense of harmony to your scheme by matching accessories and soft furnishings to the colors of your lampshade,' says Sophie Amini, Designer, Pooky.
+It is often said that sticking to neutral color scheme will help to create a simple, bright scheme, and that certainly rings true for small living room lighting ideas, too.

-With clever lighting, the same scheme can create many different settings, from cosy dinners and family homework sessions to late-night movie watching.
+With clever small living room lighting ideas, the same scheme can create many different settings, from cosy dinners and family homework sessions to late-night movie watching.
 Banish the overpowering light hanging from the centre of the room and go for layers, up and down, so you can adapt to different moods and activities.

 Avoid lighting every picture or feature in a room; instead decide at the outset which will be the main points of focus.
 Too much accent light will lessen the impact and create only general background light.
 In this room, the fireplace is gently lit with uplights for a subtle highlight, leaving some shadow elsewhere.